-July 2017 update on Enhanced Solar PV Deployment project.
-Two of the three Technical Advisory Committees (TACs) for this Department of Energy SunShot-funded project have met on several occasions in recent months.
-The TAC advising the National Renewable Energy Laboratory (NREL) on the general barrier of interconnection of distributed solar PV generation with the grid has met twice, with the second meeting including a presentation by NREL on their tentative research plan.
-The TAC advising NREL on the general barrier of potential reliability concerns associated with deployment of distributed solar PV generation has also met twice.
-NREL will present their tentative research plan for this barrier during the third meeting of the reliability TAC, which will occur in early August 2017.
+November 2017 update on Enhanced Solar PV Deployment project.
+All three Technical Advisory Committees (TACs) for this Department of Energy SunShot-funded project have met on several occasions in 2017, Year 1 of the project.
+The TAC advising the National Renewable Energy Laboratory (NREL) on the general barrier of interconnection of distributed solar PV generation with the grid has met twice, with the second meeting including a presentation by NREL on its research plan.
+The TAC advising NREL on the general barrier of potential reliability concerns associated with deployment of distributed solar PV generation has met three times, with NREL presenting its research plan for this barrier during the third meeting of the reliability TAC.
+NREL and WIEB are now conducting research concerning the barriers of interconnection concerns and potential reliability concerns.

 For further information, please contact Richard McAllister, Project Manager at WIEB, at (303)573-8910 X 4 or firstname.lastname@example.org